Choonholic/ChzzkDownloader/doc/en-US/chzzk_live_finalizer_manual.en-US.md

 ChzzkLiveFinalizer --convert
 ```

-## Set How to Display Process Details
+## Set Display Mode
 By default, fluent details will be displayed.
-However, if you don't need the details, you can use the following command to prevent them from being displayed.
+However, if you don't need the details, you can use the following command to supress them.

 ```powershell
 ChzzkLiveFinalizer -d quiet